-- 6 Attending work or education - (1) A person who ordinarily resides in Regional Victoria may only attend work (whether paid or voluntary, including for charitable or religious purposes) at a work premises in: - (a) Regional Victoria if: - (i) it is not reasonably practicable for the person to work from the premises where they ordinarily reside or another suitable premises; or - (ii) in relation to office-based work premises, if the person who has employed or engaged the person to work has advised that it is permissible for them to do so in accordance with the Directions currently in force.
+6 Attending work or education

-- (b) the Restricted Area if: - (i) it is not reasonably practicable for the person to work from the premises where they ordinarily reside or another suitable premises; and - (ii) they are an authorised worker or work for an authorised provider. - (2) A person who ordinarily resides in Regional Victoria may only attend onsite educational services in: - (a) Regional Victoria if: - (i) the person is enrolled in a primary school in Foundation (Prep), Year 1 or Year 2: or - (ii) the person is enrolled in a secondary school in Year 12, undertaking Victorian Certificate of Education Units 3 or 4 or in their final year of the Victorian Certificate of Applied Learning, Vocational Education and Training or International Baccalaureate; or - (iii) the person has: - (A) two parents, guardians or carers and both of them would be; or - (B) a single parent, guardian or carer and that parent, guardian or carer would be.
+- (1) A person who ordinarily resides in Regional Victoria may only attend work (whether paid or voluntary, including for charitable or religious purposes) at a work premises in: - (a) Regional Victoria if: - (i) it is not reasonably practicable for the person to work from the premises where they ordinarily reside or another suitable premises; or - (ii) in relation to office-based work premises, if the person who has employed or engaged the person to work has advised that it is permissible for them to do so in accordance with the Directions currently in force. - (b) the Restricted Area if: - (i) it is not reasonably practicable for the person to work from the premises where they ordinarily reside or another suitable premises; and - (ii) they are an authorised worker or work for an authorised provider. - (2) A person who ordinarily resides in Regional Victoria may only attend onsite educational services in: - (a) Regional Victoria if: - (i) the person is enrolled in a primary school in Foundation (Prep), Year 1 or Year 2; or - (ii) the person is enrolled in a secondary school in Year 12, undertaking Victorian Certificate of Education Units 3 or 4 or in their final year of the Victorian Certificate of Applied Learning, Vocational Education and Training or International Baccalaureate; or - (iii) from 6 October 2021, the person is enrolled in a secondary school in Year 11; or - (iv) the person has: - (A) two parents, guardians or carers and both of them would be; or - (B) a single parent, guardian or carer and that parent, guardian or carer would be, an authorised worker or would work for an authorised provider if the work premises of the parent, guardian or carer was in the Restricted Area and are required to attend the work premises; or

-an authorised worker or would work for an authorised provider if the work premises of the parent, guardian or carer was in the Restricted Area and are required to attend the work premises; or
+- (v) the person is a vulnerable child or young person; or - b) the Restricted Area: - to the extent those educational services are permitted under the Restricted Activity Directions (Restricted Areas) and the Stay at Home Directions (Restricted Areas), and in accordance with any requirements set out in those directions; and - (ii) if the person is enrolled in a secondary school in Year 12, undertaking Victorian Certificate of Education Units 3 or 4 or in their final year of the Victorian Certificate of Applied Learning, Vocational Education and Training or International Baccalaureate, that person: - (A) is fully vaccinated; or - (B) undertakes SARS-CoV-2 testing two times per week no more than three days apart. - (3) A person who ordinarily resides in Regional Victoria can only obtain childcare or early childhood service in the Restricted Area if they are permitted under the Stay at Home Directions (Restricted Areas).

-- (iv) the person is a vulnerable child or young person; or - (b) the Restricted Area to the extent those educational services are permitted under the Restricted Activity Directions (Restricted Areas) and the Stay at Home Directions (Restricted Areas), and in accordance with any requirements set out in those directions. - (3) A person who ordinarily resides in Regional Victoria can only obtain childcare or early childhood service in the Restricted Area if they are permitted under the Stay at Home Directions (Restricted Areas). - (4) A person who ordinarily resides in Regional Victoria may only attend higher education services (whether in Regional Victoria or in the Restricted Area) if: - (a) it is in relation to final year assessments for Tertiary Education Quality and Standards Agency regulated courses; and - (b) where the person does not have alternative options to complete the study by the end of 2021.
+- (4) A person who ordinarily resides in Regional Victoria may only attend higher education services (whether in Regional Victoria or in the Restricted Area) if: - (a) it is in relation to final year assessments for Tertiary Education Quality and Standards Agency regulated courses; and - (b) where the person does not have alternative options to complete the study by the end of 2021.